Rana-KV/tag-security/assessments/projects/TiKV/self-assessment.md

 ## Overview
 **TiKV (Ti Key-Value)**

-TiKV is an open-source, distributed, and transactional key-value database.
+TiKV is an open-source, distributed, and transactional key-value database designed without heavy dependencies on existing distributed file systems.
 TiKV is scalable, low latency, and an easy to use key-value database, and it is optimized for petabyte-scale deployments.

+TiKV is inspired from Titanium (‘***Ti***’), as the creators kept the element’s property in mind. ‘***KV***’ is for the ‘key-value’ combination in reference to the databases where it is majorly used.

 ### Background

 Key-value databases are optimized for fast data retrieval.
 They offer high performance for read/write operations, making them ideal for applications that require rapid access to data.

-TiKV is part of the Cloud Native Computing Foundation and created by PingCAP; it features ACID-compliant transactional APIs and ensures data consistency and high availability through the Raft consensus algorithm, TiKV is designed to operate independently of heavy distributed file systems.
+TiKV is part of the Cloud Native Computing Foundation and created by PingCAP; it features ACID-compliant transactional APIs and ensures data consistency and high availability through the Raft consensus algorithm.
 The aim of the project is to provide a solution similar to Google Spanner and HBase, but with a focus on simplicity and ease of use for massive datasets.

 ### Actors
-These are the individual parts of your system that interact to provide the desired functionality.
-Actors only need to be separate, if they are isolated in some way.
-For example, if a service has a database and a front-end API, but if a vulnerability in either one would compromise the other, then the distinction between the database and front-end is not relevant.

-The means by which actors are isolated should also be described, as this is often what prevents an attacker from moving laterally after a compromise.
+* **Clients**
+* **TiKV Instance**
+  - Data Regions (within TiKV Nodes)
+* **Placement Driver**
+    - TimeStamp Oracle (within Placement Driver)

 ### Actions
-These are the steps that a project performs in order to provide some service or functionality.
-These steps are performed by different actors in the system.
-Note, that an action need not be overly descriptive at the function call level.
-It is sufficient to focus on the security checks performed, use of sensitive data, and interactions between actors to perform an action.

-For example, the access server receives the client request, checks the format, validates that the request corresponds to a file the client is authorized to access, and then returns a token to the client.
-The client then transmits that token to the file server, which, after confirming its validity, returns the file.
+* **Clients**
+  - TiKV provides two types of APIs for developers: the Raw Key-Value API and the Transactional Key-Value API.
+* **TiKV Instance**
+  - Each instances acts isolated from each other node
+  - Data is distributed across TiKV instances via the Raft consensus algorithm
+  - Data Regions (within TiKV Nodes)
+    - The basic unit of key-value data movement.
+Each Region is replicated to multiple Nodes, and multiple replicas form a Raft group.
+* **Placement Driver**
+    - The cluster manager of TiKV, which periodically checks replication constraints to balance load and data automatically across nodes and regions in a process called auto-sharding.
+    - TimeStamp Oracle (within Placement Driver)
+      - Plays a significant role in the Percolator transaction model, and every transaction requires contacting the oracle at least twice, and requires proper scalability.

 ### Goals

 * TiKV clients let you connect to a TiKV cluster and use raw (simple get/put) API or transaction (with transactional consistency guarantees) API to access and update your data.
 TiKV clients interact with PD and TiKV through gRPC.
 *  Scalability and consistency due to data being shared and replicated across multiple nodes (up to petabytes)
 * Ensure data confidentiality and integrity in transit and at rest, using TLS